united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 - Use the MQTT message under the Topic **uniqueProduct** which gives us the AID and the Asset and make an entry in the uniqueProduct table containing the AID and a newly generated UID.
   1. Generate UID (with snowflake: https://en.wikipedia.org/wiki/Snowflake_ID)
-  2. Store new UID and all data from **uniqueProduct** MQTT Message in the  `uniqueProductTable`
+  2. Store new UID and all data from `uniqueProduct` MQTT Message in the  `uniqueProductTable`

 - Use **productTag and productTagString** topic MQTT messages.
-The AID and the AssetId is used to look for the uniqueProduct the massages belong to.
-The `productTag` information is then stored with the UID in the TimescaleDB
+The AID and the AssetId is used to look for the uniqueProduct the messages belong to.
+The value information is then stored with the UID in the TimescaleDB
   1. Look in TimescaleDB, `uniqueProductTable` for the uniqueProduct with the same Asset and AID from the `productTag` massage (the child)
   2. Get the UID when found from the child (that is why it is important to send the `uniqueProduct` message before sending `productTag`/`productTagString`).
-  3. Write productTag information without AID, instead with the found UID in the uniqueProductTable
+  3. Write value information without AID, instead with the found UID in the uniqueProductTable

 - Use the **addParentToChild** message.
 Retrieve the child UID by using the child AID and the Asset.
 Get the parent UID's by finding the last time the parents AID's were stored in the uniqueProductTable.